 Our team of creative and passionate editors is ready to see your words and artistic visions.
-Let us introduce you to our editorial staff for the spring issue:
+Let us introduce you to our editorial staff for the fall issue:

 Tracy Burkholder is a massage therapist and writer who calls Portland, OR home.
 Her work has appeared most recently in The Manifest-Station, Nailed and Vinyl.
 She recently completed a book-length hybrid of lyrical memoir, poetry and image titled I Want More.
 She received an MFA in fiction from Bennington College and now writes as often as she can with Corporeal Writing as well as online at Not Until Now.